jakobdylanc/llmcord.py/README.md

 > **OPENAI_API_KEY** and **MISTRAL_API_KEY** are provided as examples.
 Add more as needed for other [LiteLLM providers](https://docs.litellm.ai/docs/providers).

 ## Notes
-- Only models from OpenAI API are user identity aware (excluding **gpt-4-vision-preview** curently) because only OpenAI API supports the message **name** property.
+- Only models from OpenAI API are user identity aware because only OpenAI supports the message "name" property.
 Hopefully others support this in the future.

 - PRs are welcome :)